$\cF$-functional and geodesic stability

 \end{proof}

-For invariant metrics, such an upper bound was proved in a recent paper by Tian-Zhang-Zhang-Zhu \cite{TZ3} and the authors proved that the Kahler-Ricci flow with any invariant initial metric actually maximizes $\mu$ functional asymptotically provided that the modified Mabuchi functional is bounded below, and it is used to give an alternative proof of convergence of the Kahler-Ricci flow for invariant metric assuming the existence of Kahler-Ricci soliton.
+For metrics which is invariant with respect to $Im(X)$, such an upper bound was proved in a recent paper by Tian-Zhang-Zhang-Zhu \cite{TZ3} and the authors proved that the Kahler-Ricci flow with any invariant initial metric actually maximizes $\mu$ functional asymptotically provided that the modified Mabuchi functional is bounded below, and it is used to give an alternative proof of convergence of the Kahler-Ricci flow for invariant metric assuming the existence of Kahler-Ricci soliton.
 It is a belief that if Kahler-Ricci soliton exists, then the Kahler-Ricci flow would actually converge to the soliton, without invariant assumption on initial metric.
 In \cite{TZ3} the authors proposed a conjecture (Conjecture 3.3), which suggests how one might prove such a convergent result.
 Corollary \ref{cor-mu} seems to strengthen this belief.

-The proof of Theorem \ref{T-noninvariant} relied on the monotonicity of $H(t)$ \eqref{E-Hmonotone} along geodesic segments and the comparison geometric argument for geodesic segments used in \cite{Chen09}.
-The monotonicity of $H(t)$ is actually a special case of Berndtsson \cite{Bern06, Bern11} (for smooth (or $C^{1, 1}$) geodesic, this convexity is actually a direct consequence of the well-known modified Poincare inequality on Fano manifolds).
-We state his results for convenience (for more details including notations, we refer to \cite{Bern11}).

-Let $X$ be a projective manifold with semi-negative canonical line bundle ($-K_X\geq 0$) of dimension $n$ and let $U$ be a domain in $\C$.
-We use $w$ to denote the coordinate in $U$.